-Finally, this guide explains how the OGC API - Connected Systems Standard fits in the landscape of sensors, things (IoT), robotics, drones (e.g., UxS), satellites, control systems, devices, Platforms (of all kinds, across space, air, land, sea, cyber) and more traditional geospatial computing.
-The guide explores complementarities between OGC API - Connected Systems and approaches that have been taken in other standards for encoding static and dynamic data streams, as well as dynamic control streams, for sensors, things, robots, drones, satellites, control systems, devices, and Platforms of all kinds.
+Finally, this guide explains how the OGC API - Connected Systems Standard v1.0 fits in the landscape of sensors, things (IoT), robotics, drones (e.g., UxS), satellites, control systems, devices, Platforms (of all kinds, across space, air, land, sea, cyber, electromagnetic) and more traditional geospatial computing.
+The guide explores complementarities between OGC API - Connected Systems Standard v1.0 and approaches that have been taken in other standards for encoding static and dynamic data streams, as well as dynamic control streams, for sensors, things, robots, drones, satellites, control systems, devices, and Platforms of all kinds, across all domains.

 The scope of the OGC API - Connected Systems Reviewers Guide can also be defined in terms of what is out of scope.
 Specifically, the specification definition itself is not within the Reviewer's Guide.
-Rather, that info and issues related to its definition are located in OGC GitHub repositories: https://github.com/opengeospatial/connected-systems.
+Rather, that info and issues related to its definition are located in OGC GitHub repositories: https://github.com/opengeospatial/ogcapi-connected-systems.